Public History Alumni

 I regularly crossed disciplinary boundaries putting history, archaeology, and anthropology in conversation with one another to produce a clearer, more vibrant understanding of the past.
 Without museums and historical sites, that not only preserve the past, but disseminate their findings to the public through online databases such as the Digital Archaeological Archive of Comparative Slavery, my research would not have been possible.

 I realized that the study of Public History would not only allow me to combine and hone my interests, but would also allow me to engage with the public in a manner that truly brings history alive.
 UMass Amherst’s Public History program allowed me to grow as a traditional historian while at the same time gain invaluable hands-on experience in the field.
-I am currently interested in blending the study of space and place in the Virginia Piedmont during the Early Republic with historic preservation.
+During my second year I developed an interest in blending the study of space and place in the Virginia Piedmont during the Early Republic with historic preservation and completed an internship at James Monroe's Ash-Lawn Highland.
+Upon graduation I accepted a position as curator of the Wethersfield (CT) Historical Society.

 Emily Pipes (M.A., 2015) | Project Coordinator, Center for Education Policy Research, Harvard University